charmed-kubernetes/kubernetes-docs/pages/k8s/openstack-integration.md

 of storage supported by Kubernetes (see the [storage documentation][storage]), you also have the option to use Cinder storage volumes, if supported by your OpenStack.

-A `cinder` storage class will be automatically created for you when the integrator is used.
+A `cdk-cinder` storage class will be automatically created for you when the integrator is used.
 This storage class can then be used when creating a Persistent Volume Claim:

 ```bash